 In the beginning some horses may be nervous and frightened near the cattle.
-We will first work through this by teaching the horse that he is dominant over the cow.
-By following one particular cow (tracking) the horse learns he can move the cow.
-When he knows the cow will not attack him, the horse gains confidence and the cow work becomes fun for him.
+We will first work through this by going slow and maintaining distance from the herd until the horses are accustomed to seeing the cattle then we will move as close to the herd as your horse is comfortable.
+If your horse is worried we will pair him with a buddy horse and rider that is experienced with cows until your horse gains confidence in approaching the herd and moving the cows.
+In this way your horse gradually learns he is is dominant over the cow.
+When he knows the cow will not attack him and he can move the cow away, the horse gains confidence and the cow work becomes fun for him.

-On Saturday 9:00 – 5:00 we will be working with the cattle in the covered arena and corrals.
+On Saturday 9:00 – 5:00 we will be working with the cattle in pastures and corrals.
 This is not for rodeo or competitive sport.
 We will be teaching and practicing "low stress stockmanship” for practical ranch work skills.
 We may do some penning, sorting and cutting, not as a timed event but rather the way a real working cowboy handles his daily tasks.

-The riders will be grouped into “ranch crews” and assigned tasks that require teamwork and good horsemanship.
-Tasks could include such things as dividing the herd, taking certain cows to a different location in the arena and holding them there, sorting selected cows away from the herd, putting selected cows in a corral, taking cows through gates and obstacles, and holding or driving the herd in the open without using the fence or corners.
+The riders may be grouped into “ranch crews” and assigned tasks that require teamwork and good horsemanship.
+Tasks could include such things as dividing the herd, taking certain cows to a different location and holding them there, sorting selected cows away from the herd, putting selected cows in a corral, taking cows through gates and obstacles, and holding or driving the herd in the open without using the fence or corners.

 Cow work develops a much better communication and partnership with your horse.
 Your horse will learn how to listen to your cues and move responsively.
 Working with cattle gives your horse a practical reason for listening to you, really using his body to become more athletic and coordinated and moving in a variety of ways quickly, smoothly and under control with your direction.
 Riders will learn to properly execute specific movements which are necessary to be successful in ranch and cattle work including turn-on-the-forehand, turn-on-the-haunches, rein back, side-pass, leg yield, roll back, quick gait transitions and solid stops.